IS THERE A "MAGIC" KRAV MAGA TECHNIQUE AGAINST KNIFE ATTACKS?

 We know that what we teach, works.

-Not only is our system of Krav Maga used by our tactical and operational division on a daily basis, but in the 15+ years of our existence, Elite Defence Academy International has never lost a Krav Maga student (or instructor) to an act of violence - and in fact, we've had several incidents where our students have defended themselves against knife attacks, face to face - and have won the fight, without incurring a single injury.
+In the 15+ years of our existence, Elite Defence Academy International has never lost a Krav Maga student (or instructor) to an act of violence - and in fact, we've had several incidents where our students have defended themselves against knife attacks, face to face - and have won the fight, without incurring a single injury.

 That should tell you something.